huntdatacenter/docs/docs/working-in-your-lab/transfer-tools/rsync.md

 brew install rsync
 ```

+## Use

+Here are a few simple examples to get you started.

 ## Transfer from you local machine

-[RSync](https://linux.die.net/man/1/rsync) provides many parameters described in their documentation.
-We provide only simple example to start with when transferring files from your local machine to your lab machine:
+This is an example of data transfers from your local machine to your lab.

 ```
 # -- Principal example